ClementNerma/Rave/docs/books/hybrid.md

 By default, when we instanciate a class, nothing is done (excepted creating the object itself).
 The constructor overwrites this behavior by running its own code.

 The destructor is a special function you probably won't use very often, but it is still useful in some cases.
-Like the constructor, it's an overload, and is written `@destruct`.
+Like the constructor, it's an overload, and is written `@free`.
 It takes no argument and must be `void`-typed, so its return type can also be omitted.

 Now, a word about freeing: